digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/apis.rst

 As mentioned above, an issued token allows the member that provides it during a call to authenticate on public sequencer API services.
 Therefore, these tokens are sensitive information that must not be disclosed.
-If an operator suspects that the authentication token for a member has been leaked or somehow compromised, thereby allowing an illegitimate client to impersonate that member, they should use the ``logout`` console command to immediately revoke all valid tokens of that member and close the sequencer connections.
-The legitimate member will then automatically reconnect and obtain new tokens through the challenge-response protocol described above.
+If an operator suspects that the authentication token for a member has been leaked or somehow compromised, they should use the ``logout`` console command to immediately revoke all valid tokens of that member and close the sequencer connections.
+The legitimate member automatically reconnects and obtains new tokens through the challenge-response protocol described above.

 The command to use is slightly different whether the member is a participant or a mediator, e.g.: